breatheco-de/content/src/content/lesson/what-are-third-party-libraries.md

 |-----------|-----------|
 |`np.array()` | Creates a NumPy array from a list or another iterable object. |
 |`np.zeros()` | Creates an array of zeros with specific dimensions. |
-|`np.linspace()` | Creates an array with a sequence of evenly spaced numbers in a specified range and number of elements.
+|`np.linspace()` | Creates an array with a sequence of evenly spaced numbers in a specified range and a number of elements.
 |`np.random.rand()` | Creates an array with random values in the range [0, 1] with specified dimensions. |

 ### Pandas